South Carolina Office Of Rural Health

 The South Carolina Office of Rural Health (SCORH) provides quality improvement support through the Medicare Beneficiary Quality Improvement Project (MBQIP) and critical access hospital (CAH) collaborations.
 SCORH supports CAHs in implementing quality improvement activities to improve patient outcomes which include:

 - Improving patient and community safety, ensuring that health care providers and eligible patient populations receive influenza vaccinations

 - Supporting the improvement of patient experience of care through the use of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS)

 - Supporting the improvement of transitions of care from the CAH to other health care settings in order to improve patient outcomes

-- Supporting the improvement of the care provided in CAH outpatient and emergency department (ED) settings through addition measures
+- Supporting the improvement of the care provided in CAH outpatient and emergency department settings through additional measures

-- Promote and improve the reporting of quality of care data by CAHs to assist all CAHs in the state to consistently publicly report data on all required measures by monitoring public reporting of required measures for all CAHs, providing technical assistance with reporting, outreaching to any CAHs who are not publically reporting and determining barriers and providing resources and support to overcome barriers, root cause analysis to determine barriers to reporting outpatient care measures
+- Promoting and improving the reporting of quality of care data by CAHs through assisting all CAHs in the state to consistently publicly report data on all required measures by monitoring public reporting of required measures for all CAHs, providing technical assistance with reporting, outreaching to any CAHs who are not publicly reporting and determining barriers and providing resources and support to overcome barriers, root cause analysis to determine barriers to reporting outpatient care measures